The Dangers of Occasional Drinking with Cirrhosis

 Why You Should Remain Sober with Cirrhosis

+What happens if you keep drinking with cirrhosis?
 When someone gets cirrhosis the focus becomes how to preserve liver function.
 While you can’t reverse the damage caused by cirrhosis, you can slow or stop it from getting worse.
 For people with advanced cirrhosis, a liver transplant may be their only option.

 To improve the outlook the only option is to stop drinking.
 That is the most important step to take when the goal is to avoid further damage to the liver.
-This is because not only with drinking with cirrhosis damage the liver, but an alcoholic can rarely stops after one drink.
+This is because not only with drinking with cirrhosis damage the liver, but an alcoholic can rarely stop after one drink.
 For many, denial is a problem to be reckoned with.
 Their misguided thinking will only lead to an increase in liver damage, and even death.

 What is an Alcohol Use Disorder?

 Alcoholism is a widespread problem with 88,000 deaths in the U.S. caused by alcohol abuse.
 The CDC has set guidelines to help people know how much is too much alcohol:

 - Excess drinking is 8 or more drinks in a week for women.
 For more men, it is 15 or more drinks in a week.

 - Binge drinking is 4 or more drinks in a single session for women.
 For men, it is 5 or more drinks in a single session.

 The CDC defines a “drink” as:

 - One 12-ounce beer.